What we learned running Circlesquare

 - Repeated introductions waste time: The first 3–4 minutes of each rotation involved the moderators introducing the SMEs.
 Half of the audience had already heard this each time, so we could have saved time by introducing them all, once, before kicking things off.

 - Playing with the format is fine: For a shorter event, you can do a Circletriangle, with only three discussions.
 You can have no SMEs.
 You can let people give short presentations or talks.
-You could have participants “rotate” through several rooms to contain noise, although this
+You could have participants “rotate” through several rooms to contain noise, although this might break the natural flow and opportunity to move from topic to topic easily.

 - Record the soundboard: With 16 converations over 2 hours, and the use of a pair of microphones limiting interruption or concurrent speaking, it would be a simple matter to record, transcribe, and publish the discussions after the fact.
 One government department told me at the event that they plan to use this format for public consultations for just that reason.